EgorBaklanovDev/FakeNews/README.md

-# FakeNews

-Finetuning pretrained longformer model on a fakenews dataset for text classification
+# Finetuning pretrained longformer model on a fakenews dataset for text classification